matatrek/vue3-form-inputs/README.md

 Optional  Parameters

 ■ i18n: Pass your Vue I18n instance if you're using internationalization.
+The plugin includes support for ready-to-use validation messages based on the standard Vuelidate rules (required, email, minLength, maxLength, numeric, etc.), as well as some custom rules (phone, postalCode, date, etc.).
+All these messages can be overridden or extended in your vue-i18n configuration when creating your instance.

 ■ theme: Pass an object with CSS class overrides for default form elements.
 If omitted, default styles are used.
 If partial, the provided classes are merged with the defaults.